Bureau of Democracy, Human Rights and Labor

 The law requires authorities at pretrial detention facilities to arrange a meeting between a detainee and a representative from the Human Rights Ombudsman’s Office upon the detainee’s request.
 Officials allowed detainees in prison facilities to submit confidential complaints to the Ombudsman’s Office and the Prosecutor General’s Office.

 Once authorities file charges, suspects can be held in pretrial detention for up to three months while investigations proceed.
-The law permits an extension of the investigation period for up to one year at the discretion of the appropriate court upon a motion by the relevant prosecutor, who may also release a prisoner on bond pending trial.
+The law permits an extension of the investigation period for as much as one year at the discretion of the appropriate court upon a motion by the relevant prosecutor, who may also release a prisoner on bond pending trial.
 Authorities frequently ignored these legal protections.
 Those arrested and charged with a crime may be released without bail until trial on the condition they provide assurance of “proper behavior” and that they will appear at trial.

 e.
 Denial of Fair Public Trial

-Under the law the president appoints all judges for renewable five-year terms.
+The president appoints all judges for renewable five-year terms.
 Removal of Supreme Court judges must be confirmed by parliament, which generally complied with the president’s wishes.

 A panel of one professional judge and two lay assessors, selected by committees of worker collectives or neighborhood committees, generally presided over trials.
 The lay judges rarely spoke, and the professional judge usually accepted prosecutors’ recommendations on procedural rulings and sentencing.

 Defendants have the right to attend court proceedings, confront witnesses, and present evidence, but judges declined defense motions to summon additional witnesses or to enter evidence supporting the defendant into the record.
 In the vast majority of criminal cases brought to trial, the verdict was guilty.
-Defendants have the right to hire an attorney, and the system worked reasonably well although some human rights activists encountered difficulties finding legal representation.
+Defendants have the right to hire an attorney, and the system worked reasonably well, although some human rights activists encountered difficulties finding legal representation.
 The government provided legal counsel without charge when necessary.
-According to reports, state-appointed defense attorneys routinely acted in the interest of the government rather than of their clients because of their reliance on the state for a livelihood.
+According to credible reports, state-appointed defense attorneys routinely acted in the interest of the government rather than of their clients because of their reliance on the state for a livelihood.